elycisjasa123/selenium-js/README.md

 ### Run Selenium sample test

 - `npm install` to install all the dependencies
+- `npm install -g mocha` to install the mochajs frameworks
-- `npx mocha ./mocha_frameworks/Mouse_Interactions.js` to run the example test executions
+- `npx mocha ./mocha_frameworks/Login.js` to run the example test executions